History of National Oatmeal Day

 Why We Love National Oatmeal Day

-A. It's tasty (in so many ways)
+It's tasty (in so many ways)

 Depending on how it's prepared, oatmeal has definite health benefits.
 Oatmeal is mostly water.
 It's also low-fat and stuffed with essential nutrients, such as manganese, phosphorus and zinc.
 Plus, experts say consuming oats can reduce the risk of heart disease.

-C. It's hardy and feeds the world
+It feeds the world